w-yeehong/tp/docs/DeveloperGuide.md

 #### 4.1.1 Overview

-The data of a `Patient` in Covigent consists of ...

-\\insert picture of patient class diagram attribute

-\\why we use diff classes to represent attributes -> extend from AB3, alternatives -> no need extra class
+#### Design of Patient
+A `Patient` object in Covigent contains the following attributes, which is also reflected in Figure xx:
+1. Name
+2. Temperature
+3. PeriodOfStay
+4. Age
+5. Phone
+6. Comment

+//INSERT
+_Figure XX.
+Class Diagram for Patient_

+#### Design Considerations for Patient

+**Aspect: Encapsulation of fields for `Patient` object**

+* Option 1: Using primitive data types for `Temperature`, `Age` and `Comment` classes

+Classes like `Temperature`, `Age` and `Comment` can be easily treated as primitive data types including double and string.
+However, this option goes against the spirit of OOP.
+Furthermore, it does not align to the original design of AddressBook3, which Covigent was morphed from, in which `Name` and `Phone` attributes were abstracted out as separate classes.

+* Option 2: Encapsulate constituent patient attributes in their own classes

+This option increases OOP and is aligned to the original design of AddressBook3.
+In addition, this design has proven itself to be extensible in the long run and allows for adjustments to `Patient` attributes easily.
+For example, when setting the valid temperature range as input for `Temperature`, only the `Temperature` class needs to change, which demonstrates the essence of the single responsibility principle.
+This allows for better understanding and maintenance of our code base in the future.

+**Aspect: Decision on the uniqueness of `Patient` object**

+* Option 1: Uniqueness is identified by name, age and phone

+Originally, our team intended to define `Patient` to be non-unique if they have the same `Name`, `Age` and `Phone`.
+However, such a design will make it difficult for users of Covigent as they will have to key in all these fields when executing `editpatient` and `deletepatient` in order for Covigent to uniquely identify the `Patient` to manipulate.

-\\patient is unique identified by name -> justify small hotels, low chance of 2 same names
+* Option 2: Uniqueness is identified by name

-How the feature is implemented (or is going to be implemented).
-Why it is implemented that way.
-Alternatives considered.
+Keeping in mind the ease of usage of Covigent for users, our team chose to identify `Patient` uniquely by `Name` only.
+As such, when users need to manipulate the data of a `Patient`, all they need to input is the `Name`.
+Furthermore, our team believes that since Covigent is used by small hotels, there is a very low chance of 2 patients having the same names.

+#### Features related to Patient

+Having looked at the design of `Patient`, we can now explore the possible features related to `Patient`.
+In particular, our commands support [create, read, update, delete](#412-create-read-update-delete) and [search](#413-search-patient).

+The features comprise of five commands namely,
+* `AddPatientCommand` - Adding patients
+* `ListPatientCommand` - Listing all the patients
+* `EditPatientCommand` - Editing patients
+* `DeletePatientCommand` - Deleting patients
+* `SearchPatientCommand`- Searching for patients

+#### 4.1.2 Create, Read, Update, Delete
 The patient feature utilises the `CovigentAppParser` class to parse the user command input into different command types and validates the input.
 Patients are then added into the `UniquePatientList#internalList` observable list.

 The feature comprises of five commands namely,
 * [`AddPatientCommand`](#411-add-patient) - Adding patients